 The DoMore-v1-CRC marker has also been combined with established clinical pathology markers (T and N stage, and number of harvested lymph nodes) in a decision tree solution for clinical decision support.
 Compared to conventional risk stratification for adjuvant therapy, the proposed method identified a significantly larger group of patients with a good prognosis that are candidates to be spared adjuvant treatment (Kleppe et al., Lancet Oncology 2022)

-Using the DoMore-v1 network, a similar approach has been performed on prostate cancer patients.
+Using the DoMore-v1 network, a similar approach as for colorectal cancer has been applied to prostate cancer.
 The adaption of this method from CRC to PCa included using sections from multiple tissue blocks as input images, as prostate tumours are far more heterogeneous than colorectal tumours.
-The product, the DoMore-v1-PCa marker, predicts the risk of recurrence after radical prostatectomy, and the marker shows strong prognostic results (HR=7.6) when tested in a publicly available cohort (TCGA-PRAD).
-Final validation and publication has been submitted.
+The resulting marker, the DoMore-v1-PCa marker, predicts the risk of recurrence after radical prostatectomy and provides prognostic information supplementary to the clinical and pathological markers currently used in clinical practice.
+A manuscript reporting on the pivotal validation of this marker has been submitted for publication.